What caused the dramatic collapse of the Soviet Union?

 Gorbachev realized that something had to change if the Soviet Union was going to survive.

-He instituted a series of reforms, known as perestroika and glasnost.
+So, he instituted a series of reforms, known as perestroika and glasnost.

 Perestroika was an effort to reform the Soviet economy and make it more efficient.
-Perestroika meant "restructuring", and it led to some changes, such as the introduction of private ownership and market competition.
+Perestroika meant 'restructuring', and it led to some changes, such as the introduction of private ownership and market competition.

 But perestroika also caused a lot of problems.
 It led to inflation and made life difficult for many Soviet citizens.